WarriorAchilles/copy-shopify-metafields/README.md

 ## License

-This project is provided as-is for internal use.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Please ensure compliance with Shopify's API terms of service when using this tool.

 ## Support